 At this point a cheap bracelet is put on your wrist without your permission.
 If you try to give it back, the scammer usually says “no money, it’s a gift”, then tells you a sob-story (often involving a pregnant girlfriend), then asks for a “tip”.
 Refusal leads to persistence and following you around.

-These techniques here seem odd, but this is an evolved scam based on what has worked in the past, not what is particularly logical.
+These techniques here seem odd, but this is a scam that has evolved based on what has worked in the past, not what is particularly logical.

 There are other variants: recently an African-American friend was greeted in Via dei Fori Imperiali with “hey my n*gga”, which certainly got his attention – and then a bracelet was thrown at him, which he instinctively caught.
 He tried to give it back but as he did so, ended up being handed two more bracelets, all of which he eventually threw down in the street while the guy chased after him before giving up to pick up the bracelets.